Ed McCully: Ministry in Ecuador

 The McCullys went to Ecuador supported by Christian Missions in Many Lands (CMML).
 Ed, Marilou and their 8 month old son, Stevie, left for Ecuador by ship on December 10, 1952.
 They first stayed in Quito to finish their Spanish study, then joined Jim Elliot and Pete Fleming at their mission station in Shandia.
 Eventually the McCullys took up residence at the Arajuno mission station deep in the jungle.
 They worked with the Quechua Indians.

 In the fall of 1955, McCully, along with Jim Elliot and missionary pilot Nate Saint, began Operation Auca, their plan to reach the previously un-contacted Waorani.
 Since the Waorani had a reputation as one of the most murderous tribes on earth, everything was done to earn their trust.
 The missionaries began by making gift drops from Saint's airplane.
 McCully would often accompany Saint on these missions.

 When the missionaries felt they had built up enough of a rapport with the Waorani, they decided to land in their territory.
 By this time, Roger Youderian and Pete Fleming had also joined the effort.
 Saint was able to land the airplane on a sandbar along the Curaray River.
 However, after friendly ground contact with three Waorani, the missionaries were attacked by a party of six Waorani warriors and three women.
 McCully was the fourth of the five missionaries to be speared by a young Waorani named Mincaye, and also severely mutilated with a machete after he grabbed and tried to hold back one of his attackers.
 His role is described in the 2006 film End of the Spear.

 Shortly afterwards, a search party was organized to find the men.
 McCully's body was not found by the search party, but he was presumed to be dead.
 Some Quechua Indians had later found his body further down stream, and even produced McCully's shoe and wristwatch as evidence.

 Surviving family

-This plaque at Wheaton College commemorates two alumni: Jim Elliot (bottom) and Ed McCully (top).

 At the time of Ed's death, Marilou was eight months pregnant with their third son, Matt.
 She returned home to give birth and to meet with family.
 Ed McCully's memorial service was held at his home church in Wauwatosa, Wisconsin, and drew around 800 people.

 Marilou eventually returned to Ecuador and lived in Quito for 6 years, running a home for missionary children.
 She later returned to America and settled in Washington State where she worked as a hospital bookkeeper, and served as pianist at Evergreen Bible Chapel in Federal Way, Washington.
 She never remarried, and died of cancer on April 24, 2004.